yevgenykuz/java-maven-starter/CONTRIBUTING.md

 *If you can't get the style checks to pass, feel free to put up your pull request anyway and project maintainers can help you fix the style issues.*

 ## Issue Labels
-Issue lables will be assigned by the project maintainers.
+Issue labels will be assigned by the project maintainers.
 Here are the current labels:

  * **bug**: Something isn't working